Foster to Adopt in Delaware

 Once TPR is finalized, the foster placement transitions to a pre-adoptive placement.
 An updated home study is conducted if significant time has passed since your original licensing assessment.
 The adoption worker prepares a court report documenting the child's adjustment in your home and your family's suitability as permanent parents.

 You'll file an adoption petition in Delaware Family Court.
 The court reviews the worker's recommendation, your home study, and the child's case history.
-After a supervised period and any required waiting time, a finalization hearing is held — this is the day you officially become the child's legal parent.
+After any required placement period and other case-specific requirements, a finalization hearing is held — this is the day you officially become the child's legal parent.
+Confirm the applicable timing with the adoption worker or court.

 The Adoptions from the Heart agency works closely with DFS on foster-to-adopt transitions and can provide additional support during the legal process.
 A Better Chance for Our Children offers post-adoption services including support groups and a 24-hour telephone support line, because the transition from "foster parent" to "adoptive parent" brings its own challenges around identity, grief, and attachment that don't end at finalization.